absinthe0223/guide/Operating-Model/Holacracy/Home.md

 - Those who are heard in meetings are those who spoke the loudest and/or quickest.
 And quieter, slower thinkers are not heard from nearly as much.
 - Partners feel disempowered by the power structure.
 - Partners don’t feel enough autonomy, and needed to check in with a very large number of people to “cover their butt” and make sure its ok to do what they want to do.
-- Ideas and movement are bottlenecked by the managers, because most change and action have to go through them.
+- Ideas and movement are bottle-necked by the managers, because most change and action have to go through them.
 - Work is overwhelming, and stress builds quickly as problems become more complicated
 - Our minds spend a lot of RAM on keeping up with our work and don't have enough space for creativity or our own personal well-being